 The audit committee oversees the procedures for the receipt, retention, and treatment of complaints received by Vigil Neuroscience regarding accounting, internal accounting controls, or audit matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting, internal accounting controls or auditing matters.
-Vigil Neuroscience has also established a toll-free telephone number for the reporting of such activity, which is 1-833-869-0464.
+Vigil Neuroscience has also established a toll-free telephone number for the reporting of such activity, which is 1-833-869-0464, which permits submissions on a confidential and anonymous basis.